May 8 – 14, 2016

 National Women’s Health Week is an observance led by the U.S. Department of Health and Human Services Office on Women’s Health.
 The goal is to empower women to make their health a priority.
 The week also serves as a time to help women understand what steps they can take to improve their health.
 The 17th annual National Women’s Health Week kicks off on Mother’s Day, May 8, and is celebrated through May 14, 2016.

 What steps can I take for better health?

 To improve your physical and mental health, you can:

-- Visit a doctor or nurse to receive regular checkups and preventive screenings.
+- Visit a doctor or nurse for a well-woman visit (checkup) and preventive screenings.